kpananjady/ELL-students/README.md

 The text of the story was a final project for my Writing with Data class, and the visual was part of the final project for my d3 class.

 Skills:
-pandas, matplotlib, d3, reporting, writing.
+Python, pandas, matplotlib, d3, reporting, writing.

 Codebook for the data here: https://infohub.nyced.org/reports-and-policies/citywide-information-and-data/test-results